 The results were conclusive.
 They used their default network to think about how other people might be thinking, and the task positive network to think about the mechanics of objects.

 Furthermore, they couldn’t do both at the same time.
 Even when their brains were at rest, they would cycle back and forth between the two networks, never using both simultaneously.
 When presented with a task, they would identify which network to use, and think about the problem using only that part of the brain.

 The study offers insight into disorders like autism, which features decreased activity in the default network, and Williams syndrome, which has low activity in the task positive network.
 People with autism generally perform normally or even far better than most on analytical tasks, while failing to understand what others are thinking.

 In many ways, Williams syndrome is just the opposite.
 Sufferers have below average IQ, but are exceptionally warm and friendly and may excel at certain social tasks.

 This may also offer an explanation for why we can arrive at very different conclusions based on how problems are framed.

-One of my favorite examples has always been in which policy makers were trying to figure out where to store nuclear waste.
+One of my favorite examples has always been a Swiss study in which policy makers were trying to figure out where to store nuclear waste.
 They discovered that when residents were offered a tax incentive they suddenly became less likely to support a storage facility nearby.
 They stopped thinking about the subject in social terms and started thinking about it financially.

 Since we tend to think about financial problems the same way we would think about physics problems, I wouldn’t be terribly surprised if the striking contrast in results happened because as soon as the tax incentive was introduced, people started thinking with their task positive networks instead of their default networks.